tangentsoft/pidp8i/doc/uwfocal-manual.md

 You can experiment with any of UWF's commands by simply typing them in as you read through this manual.

-Indirect Commands always begin with a Line number which indicates the order in which they are to be executed.
+Indirect Commands always begin with a line number which indicates the order in which they are to be executed.
 They may be entered in *any* order, however, and can be examined or changed at any time.
 Changes to indirect commands are facilitated by the use of UWF's built-in editor